System Prompts for AI Voice Calls

 “Be brief” combined with “explain everything in detail” produces unpredictable results.
 Pick one tone and stick with it.
 If you need both, decide which wins by situation and say so.

 If you don't tell the AI what to say when it's stumped, it makes something up.
-Always include an explicit instruction like: “If asked something you don't know, say ‘Let me have someone follow up — can I get your name and number?’”
+Always include an explicit instruction like: “If asked something you don't know, say ‘Let me have someone follow up.
+Can I get your name and number?’”

 Without a clear instruction to end the call when the caller is done, the AI keeps talking past goodbye.
 Include: “If the caller says goodbye, thank them and end the call promptly.”